 “…reduces the skin’s natural moisture.
 Increases the appearance of aging and leaves you vulnerable to bacteria.
 (It is) used in spray-on oven cleaners and cleansers to dissolve oil and grease”.

 - TFM Health

-Alongside this plastic are a whole host of other follicle nasties, such as resins, waxes and silicone, which are all cleverly picked to create the illusion of healthier hair – all while coating it over and over and over, to ultimately leave your hair dull, listless and completely unmanageable.
-Look out for: Dimethacone, Cyclomethicone, Acrylates, Copolymers, Methylchloroisothiazolinone, Methylisothiazolinone and Paraffin Waxes.
+Alongside this plastic are a whole host of other nasties, such as resins, waxes and silicone, which are all cleverly picked to create the illusion of healthier hair – all while coating it over and over and over, to ultimately leave your hair dull, listless and completely unmanageable.
+Chemicals to look out for include: Dimethacone, Cyclomethicone, Acrylates, Copolymers, PEGs, Parabens, Methylchloroisothiazolinone, Methylisothiazolinone and Paraffin Waxes.

 2. Dandruff, hair loss and plastic packaging